vedantparnaik/portfolio/index.md

 Built a manually controlled robot and an autonomous horse-robot with GAIT movement.
-Worked on designing mechanisms and programming the manual robot for tasks like navigation, obstacle avoidance, picking, and dropping using a wireless controller (XBOX), LIDAR, lasers, IRs, IMUs, etc.
+Worked on designing mechanisms and programming the manual robot for tasks like navigation, obstacle avoidance, picking, and dropping using a wireless controller (XBOX), LIDAR, Lasers, IRs, IMUs, etc.

 ---
 <center>© 2024 Vedant Parnaik.
 Powered by Jekyll and the Minimal Theme.</center>